Shubhamb7/OnlineMovieStreaming/README.md

 # OnlineMovieStreaming

-* created using only PHP and HTML/CSS
+* created using only PHP,HTML/CSS & MySQL server

 - create a "uploads" folder to store the uploaded images/posters of the movie/video.
 - create a "video-uploads" folder to store uploaded videos of the corresponding image.